Rutam21/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-interactive-dialogs/_index.md

 The schema for these objects is the same as Slack's, except for the following differences:

   - `url` field must be specified for Mattermost dialogs, which specifies where the request is sent to.
 In Slack, this is handled by specifying the URL within the Slack app that uses the dialog.
-  - `icon_url` is an optional field to set the icon for Mattermost dialogs.
+  - `icon_url` is an optional field toadmin-interactive-dialogs set the icon for Mattermost dialogs.
 In Slack, the dialogs use the icon set for the app that uses the dialog.
   - `label` in Slack dialogs is `display_name` in Mattermost dialogs for a more consistent naming convention with other integration types.
   - `hint` in Slack dialogs is `help_text` in Mattermost dialogs for a more consistent naming convention with other integration types.
   - `value` in Slack dialogs is `default` in Mattermost dialogs for a more consistent naming convention with other integration types.